wuxxin/welltrack/dev/workpad.md

 required changes:

++ refactor: verlauf, mood chart:
+    + new way to prepare chart data: for the requested days 7, 28, 84 plus mvag 3 for 7, 7 for 28, 7 for 84, if data is available) select metrics entries in range from now-days, find oldest entry applicable, from oldest to newest, for all mood entrys
+    + begin with the first (oldest) entry, collect all mood data in 10 minute timeslots (counted from the first entry) in one group, then create 6 buckets and fill them according there mood value (-3,-2,-1,1,2,3).
+Then create an array with timestamp, *bucket_name, *bucket_name_sum, total_sum. so two entries of mood value -3 should have minus_3_sum:-6 .from this array create an area graph, with areas growing from 0 in - and + by first in negative the -1 sum value, then the -2 sum value and then the -3 sum value, and on the positive side, +1, +2, +3.
+Then add a line with small point diagram over the area to show total_sum values.
+    + color the -1, -2, -3, 1, 2, 3 area graphs with +1:light blue,+2:grenish blue , +3 green, -1 yellow, -2 orange -3 red
+    + the areas grow from 0 in both directions and stack on each other, so they are not overlapping, and in total sum off all positive an negativ centered at 0 value,
+    - make a screenshot with test data for 7 28 and 84 days.

 ## nice to have

 - on access using "file:///home/wuxxin/code/welltrack/src/welltrack/welltrack.html": Access to manifest at 'file:///home/wuxxin/code/welltrack/src/welltrack/manifest.json' from origin 'null' has been blocked by CORS policy: Cross origin requests are only supported for protocol schemes: chrome, chrome-extension, chrome-untrusted, data, http, https, isolated-app.
 If possible, make it work with file:/// to, or explain why this is not possible in settings: "Erinnerungen" on enable "Browser benachrichtigungen erlauben" function.